 Bigger blooms mean more nectar—my zinnias drew twice the bees after tweaks.

-Mid-May start after frost, monthly through October—fits my heartland plot perfectly.
+I start mid-May, right after the last frost, and reapply monthly through October—that timing fits my heartland plot perfectly.